A technology leader’s guide to full-stack generative AI for

 If the platform’s application isn’t easy to use, your users will be less likely to adopt it.
 There are two areas of consideration when discussing ease of use in generative AI for the enterprise:

-• A flexible application layer that meets any bespoke use case.
+- A flexible application layer that meets any bespoke use case.
 This could mean a chat interface or other UI options that are tailored to your use cases.
-For example, a retailer may have very structured requirements for generating product descriptions, which will call for bespoke input/output criteria in the form of a custom app.
+For example, a retailer may have very structured requirements for generating product descriptions, which will call for bespoke input/output criteria in the form of an AI app.

 4. Guardrails for AI output